docusign/native-ios-sdk/MigrationGuidev4.0.0.md

 With this new version of SDK, v4.0, we have moved our Envelope offline signing and Template offline Sending to use modern components, with better performance and smaller footprint.

-Due to these changes and in our attempt to modularize our SDK, we introduced a new Framework DocusignNative.
-Still within the same DocuSignSDK package, so no changes in how you integrate with our SDK either through Cocoapods or through SPM, but there are some breaking changes when calling methods from DSMEnvelopesManager and DSMTemplatedManager that now have moved toNativeSigningManager in DocusignNative Module and here are the steps to migrate these flows.
+Due to these changes and in our attempt to modularize our SDK, we introduced a new Framework **DocusignNative**.
+It is still within the same **DocuSignSDK package**, so there are no changes in how you integrate with our SDK either through Cocoapods or through SPM.
+However, there are some breaking changes when calling methods from `DSMEnvelopesManager` and `DSMTemplatedManager`.
+These methods have now moved to `NativeSigningManager` in the DocusignNative Module.
+Here are the steps to migrate these flows.

 ### Replaced Functionality:

 1. **Offline envelope signing**
-   The method *resumeSigningEnvelope(withPresenting:, envelopeId:, completion:)* inside *DSMEnvelopesManager*, is now simply replaced with a very similar method *resumeSigning(presentingVC:, envelopeId:)* from *NativeSigningManager*.
+   The method `resumeSigningEnvelope(withPresenting:, envelopeId:, completion:)` inside `DSMEnvelopesManager`, is now simply replaced with a very similar method `resumeSigning(presentingVC:, envelopeId:)` from `NativeSigningManager`.
 The parameters are still the same, only change is that it’s from a different Manager now and it supports new swift concurrency

 ```